Itai-itai disease: Legal action

-29 plaintiffs, consisting of nine people with itai-itai disease and 20 of their family members, sued the Mitsui Mining and Smelting Co. in 1968 in the Toyama Prefectural court.
+Twenty-nine plaintiffs, consisting of nine people with itai-itai disease and 20 of their family members, sued the Mitsui Mining and Smelting Co. in 1968 in the Toyama Prefectural court.
 In June 1971, the court found the Mitsui Mining and Smelting Co. guilty.
 Subsequently, the company appealed to the Nagoya District Court in Kanazawa, but the appeal was rejected in August 1972.
 The Mitsui Mining and Smelting Co. agreed to pay for the medical care of the people who had been affected, finance the monitoring of the water quality performed by the residents, and pay reparations to the people with the disease.
 Out of the four major pollution events, it was only in the case of itai-itai disease that those affected succeeded in accomplishing almost complete pollution control through legal action.

 People who believe that they have itai-itai disease have to contact the Japanese Ministry of Health, Labor, and Welfare to have their claims assessed.
 Many people with itai-itai disease were not satisfied with government actions and demanded a change in the official procedures.
 This caused the government to review the criteria for recognizing a patient legally; the government also reassessed the treatment of the disease.

-A person is considered to have itai-itai disease if he or she lived in the contaminated areas, has kidney dysfunctions and softening of the bones, but not related heart problems.
+A person is considered to have itai-itai disease if they lived in the contaminated areas, have kidney dysfunctions and softening of the bones, but not related heart problems.
 184 patients have been legally recognized since 1967, of whom 54 were recognized in the period from 1980 to 2000.
 An additional 388 people have been identified as potential patients, those who had not been officially examined yet.
 Fifteen people with itai-itai were still alive As of 1993.